Backup-to-Disk Best Practices

 - The backup-to-disk folder must exist on an NTFS partition for backup jobs in which the Granular Recovery Technology(GRT) option is selected.
 This option is available for Microsoft Exchange databases and storage groups, Microsoft Active Directory, Microsoft Hyper-V machines, VMware Virtual Machines, and Microsoft SharePoint content database and Team database.

 - FAT/FAT32 partitions(local or remote).

 - Network Attached Storage (NAS) devices.

 - If a NAS device is emulating a Windows operating system, contact the NAS manufacturer for assistance before creating backup-to-disk folders on the NAS device.
-Symantec does not certify NAS devices.
-If the operating system is a proprietary operating system and not a true Windows operating system, Symantec cannot properly troubleshoot the device.
+Veritas does not certify NAS devices.
+If the operating system is a proprietary operating system and not a true Windows operating system, Veritas cannot properly troubleshoot the device.

 Recommendations for the "Backup to Disk" feature:

 - Avoid hosting multiple backup-to-disk folders on the same volume.

 - Minimize the number of concurrent backup operations.
 Allow only one operation for maximum control.

 - Maintain at least 30 percent free space, and avoid allowing the disk to become completely full.

 - Avoid hosting other applications on the same volume.